shmiko/shmiko.github.io/_posts/2016-05-19-googlytics.md

 ## 5 Navigating Google Analytics Reports

 ### 5.1 Reporting Overview
-Become familiar with the standard report layout and report organization.
+ - Become familiar with the standard report layout and report organization.
-Perform common reporting tasks like setting date ranges, graphing data and filtering and sorting tables.
+ - Perform common reporting tasks like setting date ranges, graphing data and filtering and sorting tables.

+## 5.2 Audience Reports

+ - Practice navigating the Audience reports.
+ - Understand how key metrics in the Audience reports are calculated.
+ - Recognize how to use the Audience reports to identify new audience targeting opportunities.